Frequently Asked Questions Transfer Equivalency Worksheet KEY(Example)

 - The area fulfilled within the degree (GER, major, or elective credit) should be similar to the UAA equivalent course.

-- Catalog course descriptions should contain similar concepts, keywords, and/or emphasis area to their UAA equivalent.
+- Catalog course descriptions should contain similar concepts, keywords and/or emphasis areas to their UAA equivalent.
 If the courses do not contain enough similarity, despite similar or identical titles, we will not equate them to the UAA course.
 A topical class cannot transfer in to take the place of a more general survey of the subject.